Homotopy Comomentum Maps in Multisymplectic Geometry: Graded algebras and coalgebras

 \item $T^c(V)$ is coaugmented by the standard inclusion $u: \mathbb{R} \hookrightarrow T(V)$, therefore $T^c(V)=\mathbb{R}\oplus \overline{T^c(V)}$. \item $T^c(V)$ and $\overline{T^C(V)}$ are conilpotent, the iterated coproducts reads as follows:

-\end{enumerate} \end{lemma} Tensor coalgebras enjoy the property to be cofree in a suitable subcategory of graded coalgebras: \begin{proposition}[Universal property of graded coalgebras] ${T^c(V)}$ is cofree in the category of counital coaugmented conilpotent coassociative coalgebras. \begin{enumerate} \item The universal property reads as follows: \\ given a $(C,\Gamma)$ conilpotent coaugmented coassociative coalgebra on a graded vector space $V$, for any $f: C\to V$ graded morphism, there exists a unique morphism of graded coaugmented coalgebras $F:C\to T(V)^c$ such that the following diagram commutes
+\end{enumerate} \end{lemma} Tensor coalgebras enjoy the property to be cofree in a suitable subcategory of graded coalgebras: \begin{proposition}[Universal property of graded coalgebras] ${T^c(V)}$ is cofree in the category of counital coaugmented conilpotent coassociative coalgebras. \begin{enumerate} \item The universal property reads as follows: \\ given a conilpotent coaugmented coassociative coalgebra $(C,\Gamma)$ and a graded vector space $V$, for any $f: C\to V$ graded morphism, there exists a unique morphism of graded coaugmented coalgebras $F:C\to T(V)^c$ such that the following diagram commutes

-\\ Similarly, $\overline{T^c(V)}$ is cofree in the category of conilpotent coassociative coalgebras. \item In the reduced case, the unique map $F$ associated to $f$ is explcitly given by the following commutative diagram in the category of graded coalgebras:
+where $p:T(V)\to V$ denotes the standard projection. \\ Similarly, $\overline{T^c(V)}$ is cofree in the category of conilpotent coassociative coalgebras. \item In the reduced case, the unique map $F$ associated to $f$ is explcitly given by the following commutative diagram in the category of graded coalgebras:

 \end{enumerate}

 Namely, $F$ is given as follows

 \end{proposition} \begin{proof} The construction follows by noting that $\sum_{n\geq 0} \Gamma^n~: C \to \overline{T(C)}$ is a canonical coalgebra morphism and noting that lemma \ref{Lemma:IteratedCoalgebra} implies that $f^{\otimes n} \circ \Gamma^{n-1} = \Gamma^{n-1} \circ f$. \end{proof}